 A Boston Rose

-Andy's (Rachel Boston) family business have for years built the floats which take part in the Rose Parade and since her mother died her father, Big Al (Michael Kopsa), has thrown himself into the business.
-But with health issues he has been ordered to rest meaning that Andy has to step in and take over the running of the business which is not in the best state as with his health issues Al has let things slip a bit.
-To make matters worse Andy has to deal with Cliff (Marc Bendavid) who works for the company who is sponsoring the float they are building and expects Andy to run things with the same efficiency he expects at the office.
+Andy's (Rachel Boston - Ice Sculpture Christmas) family business have for years built the floats which take part in the annual Rose Parade and since her mother died her father, Big Al (Michael Kopsa - Engaging Father Christmas), has thrown himself into the business.
+But with a few health issues he has been ordered to take some rest, meaning that Andy has to step in and take over the running of the business which is not in the best state as with his health issues Al has let things slip a bit.
+To make matters worse Andy has to deal with Cliff (Marc Bendavid - Summer in the City), who works for the company who is sponsoring the float they are building and expects Andy to run things with the same efficiency he insists on in the office.

-The thing is that the familiarity of "A Rose for Christmas" isn't an issue because anyone who loves Hallmark movies half expect to watch some thing predictable and familiar.
-And what this does, other than letting us see a bit of float building, is deliver the pleasantness which fans of Hallmark watch for.
-That ranges from houses done up with Christmas decorations to the loveliness which is Rachel Boston who delivers that sweet sensitivity which makes the character of Andy easy to like.
-Marc Bendavid delivers the same thing, that businessman who gets in touch with a fun loving side he had forgotten about.
+The thing is that the familiarity of "A Rose for Christmas" isn't an issue because anyone who intentionally watched Hallmark movies half expects to watch some thing predictable and familiar.
+And what this does, other than letting us see a bit of float building, is deliver the pleasantness which fans of Hallmark movies watch them for.
+That ranges from houses done up with Christmas decorations to the loveliness which is Rachel Boston who delivers that sweet sensitivity which makes the character of Andy easy to warm to.
+Marc Bendavid delivers the same thing, that businessman who gets in touch with a fun loving side he had forgotten existed.

 What this all boils down to is that "A Rose for Christmas" is in truth a very typical Hallmark movie with a pretty typical romantic rollercoaster storyline which trades on a lot of pleasantness.
 The one really unique thing about "A Rose for Christmas" which stands out from the crowd is that this features a storyline which takes in the Rose Parade.